 sum += arr[i];

-C uses the stack for storing local (auto) variables, passing function arguments, storing return address, etc. So it is essential the stack is setup correctly before transferring control to C code.
+C uses the stack for storing local (auto) variables, passing function arguments, storing return address, etc. So it is essential that the stack be setup correctly, before transferring control to C code.

 Stacks are highly flexible in the ARM architecture, since the implementation is completely left to the software.
 For people not familiar with the ARM architecture a overview is provided in Appendix C, ARM Stacks.